 - Experimental new vehicle index Read More »

 Chartsread more »

-The index for all items less food and energy rose 0.1 percent in April (SA); up
+The index for all items less food and energy rose 0.3 percent in August (SA);

 HTML | PDF | RSS | Charts | Local and Regional CPI

 From August 2018 to August 2019, the Consumer Price Index for All Urban Consumers increased 1.7 percent.
 Among major metro areas, prices increased 3.0 percent over the last 12 months in Los Angeles-Long Beach-Anaheim, California and rose 0.7 percent in urban Alaska during the same period. read more »

 This article describes the Consumer Price Index program’s research and decision to lengthen sample rotation cycles for hospitals and utility companies. read more »